Integrating the Expected Future in Load Forecasts with Contextually Enhanced Transformer Models: Integration of the Expected Future across Electrical Energy Domains

-\textbf{The effectiveness of future contextual information:} Incorporating FCI into different transformer architectures significantly improves their performance.
-On average, integrating FCI reduces the MAE by \textbf{40.6\%} and decreases the standard deviation across trainings by \textbf{83.2\%}.
-In contrast, the performance of TiDE and DLinear models remains unaffected by the addition of FCI.
-Notably, despite utilizing TiDE's widely emphasized feature encoder for dynamic covariates from past and future contexts, no improvement in forecasting accuracy was observed (Figure~\ref{fig:average_overall_improvements_fci}).
-The impact of FCI is further evidenced in specific models:
+\textbf{The effectiveness of Future Contextual Information (FCI) for load forecasting:} Incorporating FCI into various transformer architectures significantly enhances their predictive accuracy, resulting in substantial improvements in forecasts for both case studies.
+(Table \ref{tab:main_text_baseline_methods}).
+Specifically, for the \textit{Railway} dataset, integrating future planning data reduces the NMAE of the best-performing model, Contextually Enhanced Spacetimeformer, by \textbf{16.5\%}.
+In building energy forecasting, the inclusion of future occupancy information decreases the NMAE of the best-performing model, Contextually Enhanced Crossformer, by \textbf{54.0\%}, resulting in a total reduction of the NMAE \textbf{53.8\%} across both case studies and a reduction of the standard deviation across all trainings by \textbf{26.1\%}.
+These results demonstrate that while contextually enhanced transformers effectively leverage contextual information to improve prediction accuracy, whereas the addition of FCI does not yield similar benefits for TiDE and DLinear and PatchTST models (see Figure \ref{fig:average_overall_improvements_fci} ).
+Notably, despite TiDE's feature encoder being specifically designed for dynamic covariates from both past and future contexts, no improvement in forecasting accuracy was observed.

+The combined impact of weather information and additional FCI is further evidenced in specific models for the \textit{Railway} and (\textit{Building Energy}) dataset: